nullpomino/nullpomino/readme_en.txt

 	"sequencer.bat" runs Sequence Viewer, which should be helpful for TASing.
 (Created by Zircean) "musiclisteditor.bat" runs MusicListEditor, where you can configure which music file to use.
 	"netserver.bat" runs NetServer (ALPHA!), which is a server for netplay feature.
 More details later.
+	"netadmin.bat" runs NetAdmin, which can be used to manage your running NetServer.

 Linux:
 	First, open a X-terminal emulator.
 Next, navigate to the folder where the archive was extracted.